 A workshop on the Drivers of Mixed Migration from the MENA Region will be held on 20 July in Tunis.
 This workshop is the inception event of the project “Drivers of Mixed Migration: Analysing the Role of Development and Security Policies in the MENA Region”.
 It is a six-month research and policy programme funded by the Netherlands Organisation for Scientific Research and led by ISDC.
 The project brings together a group of leading researchers, practitioners and policymakers with significant experience in the MENA region.
 The consortium includes the following partners: International Development and Security Center (ISDC); United Nations Economic and Social Commission for Western Asia (ESCWA); Spark; and the United Nations University – Maastricht Economic and Social Research Institute on Innovation and Technology (UNU-MERIT).

-ISDC researchers provided training at the first “Measuring Violent Conflict in Household Surveys” workshop, held on 19-23 March in Perugia, Italy, as part of a workshop series organised by the World Bank.
-The participants included staff from National Statistical Offices (NSOs) in Eastern Europe and Central Asia.
-The instructors included staff from the World […]
+ISDC researchers provided training at the third “Measuring Violent Conflict in Household Surveys” workshop, held on 26-30 November in Perugia, Italy, as part of a workshop series organized by the World Bank.
+The participants included staff from National Statistical Offices (NSOs) in sub-Saharan Africa, including Burkina Faso, Cameroon, Chad, Ethiopia, Mali, Mauritania, Niger, Nigeria, and Zimbabwe.
+The instructors included staff from […]